CircleCityCon/website/content/location.md

     parent: "ccc"
 ---

-CircleCityCon this year is located at the beautiful [Westin Indianapolis](https://www.starwoodmeeting.com/events/start.action?id=1801116101&key=1CBE8A0B) in downtown Indianapolis.
+CircleCityCon this year is located at the beautiful [Westin Indianapolis](https://www.starwoodmeeting.com/events/start.action?id=1543956353781&key=GRP&app=resvlink) in downtown Indianapolis.
 We have been at the Westin in years past and the venue has worked well for us.
-We also have a room block at the hotel (not yet available) available for you to use for accommodations at the venue.
+We also have a room block at the hotel  ([Att00-1LM](https://www.marriott.com/event-reservations/reservation-link.mi?id=1543956353781&key=GRP&app=resvlink)) available for you to use for accommodations at the venue.

 ## Some information to get you started in the area: